ethereum/ethereum-org-website/src/content/community/get-involved/open-research/index.md

 ### Sharding

-Sharding Ethereums blockchain has long been part of the development roadmap.
+Sharding Ethereum's blockchain has long been part of the development roadmap.
 However, new scaling solutions such as "Danksharding" are currently taking center stage.

 ### Hardware